dna-storage/ncomm-file-preview/README.md

 ## Reproduce Our Analyses

-From inside the Docker container, run the following command to perform analyses and generate the raw data:
+From inside the Docker container, run the following command to perform analyses and generate the raw data.
+This command may take several hours to complete.

 ```
 make all